sid-agrawal/CellulOS-Docs/docs/source/development/virtual_machine_monitor.md

     - If we run out of memory, check the following:
         - virtual pool range of the loading process’s allocation manager
         - the amount of untyped memory available for the loader (is it being given to other things first?)
-        - the loading process’s cspace size - may run out of slots (although if mapping is done with large pages, this shouldn’t really be an issue)
+        - the loading process’s CSpace size - may run out of slots (although if mapping is done with large pages, this shouldn’t really be an issue)
 - binaries are placed in ELF under specific sections and with specific symbol names, see `projects/sel4-gpi/vmm/tools/package_guest_images.S`
     - to build as part of the sel4test-driver, requires passing in path of the guest kernel image (currently built separately), guest DTB image (built from a DTS using `dtc`), and a guest RAM disk image (currently built separately)
     - this is then `memcpy`'d to the expected virtual addresses for the guest, which is kind of wasteful - is there some way we can avoid this (maybe via linker script)?